fyngyrz/wtfm/README.md

 This repo will share my online documentation system, **wtfm**, which utilizes my [aa_macro](https://github.com/fyngyrz/aa_macro) project. wtfm is fully operational right now, but isn't suitable for public distribution quite yet.
-Mainly because I haevn't... written the documentation for it. :)
+Mainly because I haven't... written the documentation for it. :)

 Watch this space.